 Fake loan warning – Quality Financial Services

-Text messages and Facebook advertisements are attempting to lure consumers into prepaying fees for a fake loan from Quality Financial Services.
+Text messages, emails and Facebook advertisements are attempting to lure consumers into prepaying fees for a fake loan from Quality Financial Services.

-WA ScamNet has received two reports about the company but it is likely many more consumers have responded.
+WA ScamNet has received a number of reports about the company and it is likely many more consumers have responded.
 One consumer has reported incurring a $295 loss after transferring money requested to cover the cost of insurance for the non-existent loan.
 It was claimed that the fee would be refunded once loan repayments were completed.

 The scam uses the same email template and methods as those previously reported about Prudential Financial Services and Elevated Financial Services.